SteveLongoria/hexo-blog/source/_posts/drip-ghost-blog.md

 ---
 title: The Easiest Way To Integrate Drip Into Your Ghost Blog
 date: 2018-07-28 10:46:32
-tags: [Ghost Blog, Drip, Ecommerce, CRM]
+tags: [Ghost, Blog, Drip, Ecommerce, CRM]
 ---

 Ghost Blogs have a built in subscription feature which allows people to optin to your newsletter.
 Currently you can only Import CSV, Export CSV or Add Subscriber individually.